 - Prepare a batch of sushi rice.

-- Making sure your fingers are moist to prevent the rice from sticking, use your fingertips to gently spread the rice out to the edges of the nori in a thin even layer.
-Don't use too much pressure, or you'll end up with mushy rice.
+- Make sure your fingers stay moist with the tezu and then use your fingertips to gently press the rice out to the edges of the nori in a thin even layer.
+Be careful not to smash the grains of rice.

 - Sprinkle the rice with some of the 1 tablespoon toasted sesame seeds, then flip the rice and nori over so the nori faces up.

 - Place a few strips of 1 small cucumber down along the bottom edge of the nori (edge closest to you).
 Follow the cucumber with a few slices of 1 avocado, then spread some 200 grams crab meat across the roll.
 Don't add too much filling, or your roll won't seal shut.

 - To roll the sushi, tuck your thumbs under the bottom edge of the sushi mat.
 Use your remaining fingers to hold the filling in place, then roll the mat up and over the filling.